 When you want to help your young adult loved one to live a happier and more productive life, away from the ravages of substance addiction, it’s natural that you will research the many available treatment programs.
 But what elements do you expect to make up the most suitable clinically dynamic treatment?
 Do you expect the program that you choose to focus squarely on the mechanics of the drug and alcohol addiction itself, or to embrace the entire patient in mind, body and spirit?

 The latter holistic approach is certainly what characterizes the most relevant clinically dynamic treatment today.
-The therapists, researchers and clinicians who are most experienced in dealing with the diverse range of needs of substance-addicted young adults need to be well-versed in both mental health and substance abuse, and will know that a given patient’s own distinctive developmental, emotional and educational needs can only be met through the most individualized treatment, taking in many different approaches.
+The therapists, researchers and clinicians who are most experienced in dealing with the diverse range of needs of substance-addicted young adults need to be well-versed in both mental health and substance use, and will know that a given patient’s own distinctive developmental, emotional and educational needs can only be met through the most individualized treatment, taking in many different approaches.

 After all, you aren’t looking for a treatment program that will merely provide your young adult or adolescent with temporary relief.
 What you are seeking is the route to sustained recovery for your loved one, and the right program will help them towards this goal by equipping them with the skills and knowledge that they need to succeed in their future lives – all based on truly evidence-based, proven research.
 One way in which a good program supports sustained recovery is through a longer stay, but there are many other aspects making up the most truly relevant clinically dynamic treatment.